akvo/akvo-flow-docs/docs/flow-app-2.2.0.rst

 The FLOW app - Version 2.2.0
 ----------------------------------

-The Akvo FLOW app version 2.2.0 will become available in the second half of October.
+The Akvo FLOW app version 2.2.0 become available in the beginning of November 2015.

-.. warning:: This document is still a work in progress.

 Contents: